Water mains and sewage - what to check before buying a home

 - Are there any water mains or sewers at the property?

 - How close to the property are the public water mains and sewers?

 - Are there any issues with water pressure?

-If you’re not getting a mortgage you are not obliged to carry out a Drainage and Water search, though it’s advisable to have one done regardless.
-The search will ensure you won’t encounter any unforeseen issues after you’ve bought the property.
+If you’re not getting a mortgage you do not have to have a Drainage and Water Search.
+As a cash buyer, it would still be advisable to have the search, however, as it ensures you won’t encounter any unforeseen issues with water and drainage after you move in.

 - Who is responsible for what: it could be you who will be expected to manage and maintain a septic tank, or other private disposal facilities at the property.